DemisoDaba/Oasis-Infobyte-Python-Intern/Project-4_Basic_Weather_App/README.md

         ```

 2. **API Key**:
     - This application uses the Open Meteo API to fetch weather forecast data.
-You need to sign up for an API key [here](https://open-meteo.com/signup) and replace `<YOUR_API_KEY>` in the code with your actual API key.
+You need to sign up for an API key [here](https://open-meteo.com/signup) and The Open Meteo API is publicly accessible, allowing users to make requests to the API endpoint without any authentication..

 ## Usage